-Since launching the Housing Capital Fund in 2022, SKHHP has committed $11.2 million to support the construction and preservation of affordable housing throughout South King County.
+Since launching the Housing Capital Fund in 2022, SKHHP has committed $13.2 million to support the construction and preservation of affordable housing throughout South King County.

-Mercy Housing NW – Burien Family Housing a new construction rental project will create 90 one to four-bedroom units serving households earning 30-60% AMI.
+a new construction rental project will create 90 one to four-bedroom units serving households earning 30-60% AMI.
 Of these, 38% are set aside for families exiting homelessness, and 10% for households with a physical disability.

 SKHHP provided $3,093,308 over two funding rounds.
-The awards were collectively funded by Auburn, Burien, Covington, Des Moines, Federal Way, Kent, Maple Valley, Normandy Park, Renton, and Tukwila.
-The project is currently under construction. |
+The awards were collectively funded by Auburn, Burien, Covington, Des Moines, Federal Way, Kent, Maple Valley, Normandy Park, Renton, and Tukwila. |

-The project is a transit-oriented development, located at the Kent/Star Lake Link light rail station.
-SKHHP committed $1,940,000 over two funding rounds.
+The project was awarded $500,000 by the City of Renton in 2024.
+SKHHP committed $1,820,850 in 2025.
 The award was collectively funded by the cities of Covington, Kent, and Maple Valley. |

 Mercy Housing NW – Kent Multicultural Village a new construction rental project will create 231 one to four-bedroom units serving households earning 30-60% AMI.
 A notable feature of this development is the specific set-asides: 25% of the units for families with children, and 17% for households with a disability.